-Any owner of a property designated under Part IV or Part V of the Ontario Heritage Act is eligible to apply for financial assistance with approved preservation or restoration projects.
+Any owner of a property designated or protected under s.
+29 or s.
+37 of Part IV or s.
+41 of Part V of the Ontario Heritage Act is eligible to apply for financial assistance with approved preservation or restoration projects.
 Eligible properties include designated heritage properties listed in the following sections of the Oakville Register of Properties of Cultural Heritage Value or Interest:

 Properties that are listed in Section F – Register of Properties of Cultural Heritage Value or Interest (Not Designated) are not eligible to apply to the Heritage Grant Program.
 Properties will only become eligible to apply after Council has passed the designating by-law and the designation is registered on title.

 A property must also be free of property tax arrears, compliance orders, enforcement orders issued under property standards and maintenance by-laws, the Ontario Fire Code and any other outstanding fees, fines, orders or statutory violations.

 Heritage resources owned or used by any level of government are not eligible except where a non-profit community group has assumed, by long-term lease or legal agreement, responsibility for maintenance of the building.
 In these cases, such organizations may make an application for the grant as the agent for the owner with a letter of consent from the owner.

 The program makes funds available to cover up to half of the cost of eligible conservation work up to a maximum of $15,000, subject to available funding.
 The heritage grant must be matched by a contribution from the property owner.

 Priority will be given to grant applications for the restoration of heritage attributes of the designated property.